Steve Smith (cricketer): English domestic cricket

+International career

 2010–2011: Debut and early international career

 Steve Smith made his international cricket debut in a Twenty20 International match playing as a leg spinner against Pakistan at Melbourne in February 2010.
 The same month, he made his One Day International debut against the West Indies also at Melbourne, playing in the fifth match of the series.

 In the 2010 ICC World Twenty20 competition held in the West Indies, Australia finished runners up to England.
 Smith took 11 wickets in seven matches at an average of 14.81 to finish as the equal-second-highest wicket-taker of the tournament.

 Smith made his Test debut at Lord's in July 2010, playing both Tests against Pakistan in the 2010 Test series played in England.
 He was selected mainly for his bowling, and batted down the order, although his bowling was not required in the first innings.
 In the second innings, he took 3 wickets for 51 as Australia won by 150 runs.
 In the second Test he was called to bowl only ten overs and took no wickets, although he played an impressive role with the bat in the second innings.
 Batting with the tail, he scored 77 including nine fours and two sixes off successive balls, helping Australia to set a competitive target after having been bowled out for 88 in the first innings.

 Smith's fielding attracted attention during the 2009–10 season with some spectacular catches in the outfield.

 In the 2010–11 Australian summer, Smith played three Tests in the 2010–11 Ashes series, this time playing more as a batsman, taking the number six spot in the order.
 His performances were solid during the series, getting a number of starts and scoring two half centuries.
 Following the 2010–11 Ashes, Smith did not play another Test for two years, his next Test series coming against India in March 2013.